sachinchoolur/lightGallery/site-astro/src/content/docs/react.md

   as a `zoom={{ … }}` prop instead of flat settings keys.
 - Events keep their documented `onXxx` names and payloads; `updateSlides` is gone (changing `slides` is the update).
-The `videojs` option was dropped — bring custom players through `render.slide`.
+The `videojs` option was dropped, bring custom players through `render.slide`.

 ## License

 GPL-3.0-only, matching lightGallery's licensing model.
-For commercial projects a commercial license is available — see [lightgalleryjs.com](https://www.lightgalleryjs.com/docs/license/) or use `0000-0000-000-0000` as a temporary `licenseKey` for evaluation.
+For commercial projects a commercial license is available, see [lightgalleryjs.com](https://www.lightgalleryjs.com/docs/license/) or use `0000-0000-000-0000` as a temporary `licenseKey` for evaluation.